 - Dolores Redondo — Criminal thrillers

-- Javier Marías — Protagonists are often interpreters and translators
+- Javier Marías — His main characters are often interpreters and translators

 - Laura Gallego García — Young adult fantasy

 This is only the tip of the iceberg!
-Remember to do your Googling in Spanish to more easily find recommendations that suit your tastes.
+Remember to do your Googling in Spanish to find recommendations that suit your tastes more easily.

-“Los Protegidos,” which is gushed about in the link above, is especially great for learning the Castilian accent.
+“Los Protegidos,” which is gushed about in the previous link, is especially great for learning the Castilian accent.
 Here’s why: One of the main characters, Jimena, is played by Colombian actress Angie Cepeda.
-All of the other principal roles are played by Spaniards, so in every episode you can compare and contrast Jimena’s Colombian voice with the Castilian Spanish of the other actors and actresses.
+All of the other principal roles are played by Spaniards, so in every episode, you can compare and contrast Jimena’s Colombian voice with the Castilian Spanish of the other actors and actresses.

 Play music sung by artists from Spain during spare moments throughout the day—while you’re getting ready, showering, working, cooking, etc.—to help hone your ear in on the sounds and words used in Castilian Spanish.

 Singing along is a fantastic way to work on your ceceo!
 Find a particular song you like riddled with the famous lisp and sing along while using it yourself.